 Timely Warnings are issued when crimes or situations are considered a serious or continuing threat to the campus community.
 In addition to warning community members, these alerts can aid in crime prevention.
 The decision to issue a Timely Warning is made on a case-by-case basis, taking into consideration the facts surrounding the Clery Act crime, including, but not limited to, such factors as: the nature of the crime, the serious or continuing threat to the campus community, and the possible risk of compromising law enforcement efforts.
 Timely warnings are sent out by Public Safety to the campus community.
 Timely warning communications may be sent out via email, text message, website and/or social media.
-Those responsible for sending out the information will likely be comprised of individuals or a group of individuals from the Student Affairs Response Team and/or members of University administration.
-The Student Affairs Response team is comprised of; Chief of Campus Police, Vice President for Student Affairs, Associate Vice President for Students Affairs, Director of Residence Life and Associate Dean of Students.
+Those responsible for sending out the information will likely be comprised of individuals or a group of individuals from the Student Affairs Response Team and/or members of university administration.
+The Campus Life Response team is comprised of: Chief of Campus Police, Assistant Vice President for Campus Life, Director of Residence Life.